bartenbach/summit/README.md

 `go get github.com/proxa/summit`

 #### just the executable
-This was compiled on 64-bit Linux.
-I'm not entirely sure if Go execuatables can be dropped on different operating systems or architectures.) https://alureon.net/summit
+* Note: This was compiled on 64-bit Linux.
+I'm not entirely sure if Go execuatables can be dropped on different operating systems or architectures. https://alureon.net/summit